Luis Miguel

 Luis Miguel is also known for his high-grossing, captivating live performances.
-He is the highest-grossing Latino touring artist since Boxscore began tracking touring data in 1990, with a total of $278.5 million.

-With the Luis Miguel Tour, which took place in 2010, he visited 22 countries in North America, South America and Europe, where he performed in a three-year span with a total of 223 shows all over the world, making it the longest and highest-grossing tour ever made by a Latin artist.
+He is the highest-grossing Latino touring artist since Boxscore began tracking touring data in 1990, with a total of $633.1 million, and 6.3 million spectators With the Luis Miguel Tour 2023–24, he visited 20 countries in North America, South America and Europe, where he performed in a year and a half span with a total of 194 shows all over the world, making it the highest-grossing tour ever made by a Latin artist.
 He also holds the record for the most consecutive presentations in the Auditorio Nacional (National Auditorium) with a total of 30 consecutive concerts as well as the record for the most presentations in the same venue with a total of 258 concerts.
 As of October 2020, Luis Miguel ranks number two on Billboard's Greatest of All-Time Latin Artists chart.

-Career

-First recordings and commercial breakout
+Early life

+Luis Miguel was born in San Juan, Puerto Rico to parents Luisito Rey and Marcella Basteri.
 During his childhood years, his father, who was also his manager, encouraged him to watch and analyze nearly every movie, recording, and concert performance of Elvis Presley.
 In 1982, he released his first album, Un Sol, by the Mexican branch of EMI Records, which won him his first gold disc at the age of 11.
 Two years later, he started touring Latin American countries including Colombia, Venezuela, Chile, and Argentina.
-He scored a major hit with his single, "1+1=Dos Enamorados".
+With Un Sol, he scored a major hit with the single, "1+1=Dos Enamorados".

+Career

+1984–1987: Palabra de Honor, Sanremo Music Festival and Soy Como Quiero Ser

-In 1984, Luis Miguel turned into Spanish rock-pop style, with the international release of his fourth studio album Palabra de Honor produced by the then Spanish Hispavox director Honorio Herrero.
-In 1985, at age of 15, he took part at the Sanremo Music Festival, where he won the second place award with his song "Noi Ragazzi Di Oggi".
+In 1984, Luis Miguel took on a Spanish pop rock style of music, with the international release of his fourth studio album Palabra de Honor produced by the then Spanish Hispavox director Honorio Herrero.
+In 1985, at age 15, he took part in the Sanremo Music Festival, where he won the second place award with his song "Noi Ragazzi Di Oggi".
 That same year, he was also presented with the "Antorcha de Plata" Award in the Viña del Mar Music Festival for his duet single "Me Gustas Tal Como Eres" ("I Like You Just As You Are") with Scottish singer Sheena Easton.
 In 1983, he co-starred in the film Ya Nunca Más (released 1984) and in 1985, Fiebre de amor.

 In 1986, he took a brief hiatus as his relationship with his father was souring due to alleged mismanagement, poor financial decisions and risking the earnings of his career.
 Shortly after signing with Warner Records, in 1987, he fired his father and started to work with Juan Carlos Calderón.
 Luis Miguel's album Soy Como Quiero Ser in May 1987 sold well over 2.5 million records.
-The album featured covering hits such as "Cuando Calienta El Sol", "Ahora Te Puedes Marchar", and "Yo Que No Vivo Sin Ti".
+The album featured Spanish-language adaptations of popular English-language songs, such as "Ahora Te Puedes Marchar" and "Yo Que No Vivo Sin Ti".